Karwar: Some famous Historic Mutt & Temples

+Industry

 Primary industry

 Karwar is an agricultural region.
 The common crops are rice, groundnuts, green vegetables, onions, watermelons, and flowers.
-Other primary industries include animal husbandry, sericulture, horticulture, beekeeping, gathering and lumbering and the growing of homeopathic medicinal plants.
+Other primary industries include animal husbandry, sericulture, horticulture, beekeeping, prawns farming, gathering and lumbering and the growing of homeopathic medicinal plants.

 The coastal location of Karwar lends to fishing and fisheries which are concentrated in Harikanth, Konkan Kharvis, Gabiths and Ambigas.
-The common types of fish are mackerel, sardines, hardheads and prawns.
+The common types of fish are mackerel, sardines, crabs, clams, seerfish and prawns.
 Fishing is done from land with nets or from boats such as pandy (motor launch) and dhoni (dug out canoes).
 There is also mechanised trawling.
 The brackish water of the Kali estuary is suitable for prawn farming.

 Secondary industry

 Members of the Daivadnya Brahmin caste are engaged in jewellery design, manufacturing and goldsmithing.
 Leather works are common.